bxparks/AceTime/README.md

 "epoch seconds" can be given to the Date, Time and TimeZone classes to display the current date and time in any desired timezone.

-The primordial motivation of the AceTime library was to build a digital clock with an OLED or LED display, that would show the date and time of multiple timezones at the same time, while adjusting for any DST changes in the selected timezone automatically.
-The secondary guideline that I have tried to follow is to keep the library as small as practical.
-A substantial portion of this library will run under the 32kB of flash and 2kB of RAM of an Arduino Nano or a SparkFun Pro Micro dev board.
+The primordial motivation for creating the AceTime library was to build a digital clock with an OLED or LED display, that would show the date and time of multiple timezones at the same time, while adjusting for any DST changes in the selected timezone automatically.
+The design choices of the library have been guided by the desire to keep the library as small as practical, to allow substantial portion of this library to run inside the 32kB of flash and 2kB of RAM limits of an Arduino Nano or a SparkFun Pro Micro dev board.

 The classes in this library can be grouped into roughly 2 parts: